anthonyharrison/sbom4python/README.md

 ## Operation

 The `--module` option is used to identify the Python module.
+The `--system` option is used to indicate that the SBOM is to include all installed
+Python modules.
+Either `--module` or `--system` must be specified

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both